-All incoming freshman honors students will have the opportunity to work with senior faculty members in one of the Freshman Seminars offered in 2013.
-In their very first semester on campus, honors freshmen will get a sense of the research being pursued by faculty in a variety of fields ranging from medicine to the arts.
-All incoming freshman honors students are required to take Honors 1000, the Freshman Seminar.
+All incoming first year honors students will have the opportunity to work with senior faculty members in one of the Freshman Seminars offered in 2013.
+In their very first semester on campus, Honors College students will get a sense of the research being pursued by faculty in a variety of fields ranging from medicine to the arts.
+All incoming honors students are required to take Honors 1000, our introductory seminar.
 This 1-hour pass/fail course, offered fall semester only, is designed to provide first-semester students with an orientation to high-level academic work and exposure to a current topic.
 Taught in sections of 15 students or less, these seminars enable first-term freshmen to develop meaningful relationships with faculty members who can guide them toward opportunities for future research.

 If you are a newly admitted Honors College student in your second semester or sophomore year, you can also take an HON1000 course.
 We recommend meeting with an Honors College Academic Advisor to discuss your Honors College curricula.

 Successful completion of two Honors interdisciplinary seminars called Honors Colloquia (HON 3260) is required for the Advanced Honors distinction.
 These courses typically approach a topic from interdisciplinary perspectives that foster critical thinking and conversations between students working in different majors.
 Students are also encouraged to propose topics or readings for these courses or for other Honors classes.